 HRIS focuses on accuracy and accessibility of quantitative data, such as attendance, paid time off, and shift schedules.

-2. HRM System (Human Resource Management System)
+2. HRM system (Human Resource Management System)

-A HRM system builds on the HRIS foundation by adding talent management features like recruitment, performance tracking, and employee development.
+An HRM system builds on the HRIS foundation by adding talent management features like recruitment, performance tracking, and employee development.
 It’s suitable for mid-sized businesses looking to manage their workforce and improve productivity actively.

 The HRM system goes beyond data storage by supporting employee lifecycle management, helping businesses develop their teams for long-term success.